top of page

 IT'S NOTHING LIKE THE RED SCARE

-In 2021 alone the sanction attempts hit a high of 213.
-From there, a 2022 survey of 1,491 faculty showed that under the current regime 90% of professors report self-censoring at work, in academic publications, or on social media.
-Only 8% reported not self-censoring at all in their public offerings.
-Along with that, more than half (52%) reported being worried about losing their job or having their reputation destroyed due to someone misunderstanding or taking their work out of context.
-11% reported being disciplined or threatened with disciplinary action for their teaching, with almost half of those facing consequences for their research or non-academic publications.
-So, there have been more than 1,080 attempts to have academics fired for holding and expressing the wrong ideas in recent years.
-Almost two-thirds (698 of 1,080 or 65%) of those attempts to sanction scholars were successful and 225 went so far as to result in termination.
-(And, in case you're wondering, 41% of those 1,080 attempts at sanction came from individuals or groups on the political right while 52% arrived from left-leaning sources.)
+From there, 11% reported being disciplined or threatened with disciplinary action for their teaching, with almost half of those facing consequences for their research or non-academic publications.
+So to contrast with the 14 years and 78 attempts in the early 2000s, in all there have been more than 1,002 attempts to have academics fired for holding and expressing the wrong ideas between 2014 and 2022.
+Almost two-thirds (698 of 1,080 or 65%) of those attempts to sanction scholars were successful.
+225 of those went so far as to result in termination.
+(And, in case you're wondering, 41% of those 1,002 attempts at sanction came from individuals or groups on the political right while 52% arrived from left-leaning sources.)

 Comments